-Sports mouthguards should be replaced each sports season to make sure they fit properly.
+Replace your mouthguard each sports season to make sure it fits properly.
 Mouthguards will eventually fit differently due to repeated use.

-How do I know if my mouthguard fits properly?
+How do I know if my mouthguard fits appropriately?

 Your mouthguard should fit securely to your teeth without biting or clenching your jaw.
-Ill-fitting mouthguards can fall out or make it difficult to speak, so it is important that it fits securely against the teeth.
+Ill-fitting mouthguards can fall out or make it difficult to speak, so they must fit securely against the teeth.

 Can I wear sports mouthguards for bruxism?

 Bruxism, or teeth clenching and grinding, is a problem that often occurs unconsciously during the night.
 We recommend dental mouthguards to stop the teeth from wearing down.
 However, sports mouthguards are different from night mouthguards.
-Sports mouthguards can only be worn for several hours during sports and are crafted from a thicker plastic.
-They are not meant to be worn during the night.
-We will provide you with a night guard if you suffer from bruxism, but the two types of mouthguards cannot be used interchangeably.
+Sports mouthguards can only be worn for several hours during sports.
+They are made from thick plastic and cannot be worn at night.
+We will provide you with a nightguard if you suffer from bruxism, but the two types of mouthguards cannot be used interchangeably.

 Do you need a sports mouthguard that fits properly?
-Call Dr. Greenberg at 410.686.4646 for treatment today.
+Call Dr. Greenberg for a custom mouthguard in Essex, MD, at 410.686.4646.
 You may also schedule a dental exam with Dr. Greenberg online.
 If you have any remaining questions about receiving a sports mouthguard, let Dr. Greenberg know at your next consultation.
-He will clarify your treatment plan for you as well as the care of your mouthguard.
+He will clarify your treatment plan for you and the care of your mouthguard.